dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% task 'Populate the form.' %}

+Our form will contain fields allowing the user to create a new worker:

+* A first name field for the worker
+* A last name field for the worker
+* An e-mail address field
-Our form will contain fields allowing the user to enter the worker's first name, last name and e-mail address.
-It will also contain a save button that will use the form's data to create a new worker.
+* A save button that will use the form's data to create a new worker

 We could create these fields and buttons using the `v` function to create simple virtual DOM elements.
 If we did this, however, we would have to handle details such as theming, internationalization ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) and accessibility ([a11y](https://en.wikipedia.org/wiki/Accessibility)) ourselves.
 Instead, we are going to leverage some of Dojo 2's built-in widgets that have been designed with these considerations in mind.

 {% instruction 'Add the following imports to `WorkerForm.ts`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:5-6 %}

+These imports are for [built-in Dojo 2 Widgets](https://github.com/dojo/widgets).
+You can explore other widgets in the [Dojo 2 Widget Showcase](https://dojo.github.io/examples/widget-showcase/).

 {% aside 'Note' %}
 	If you have been working with the same project throughout this series, you might get some errors when you try to import the widgets.
 If you do, add a new dependency to the `project.json` file: "@dojo/widgets":"2.0.0-alpha.23" and rerun `npm install` to install Dojo 2's standard widget library.